mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 - With the help of network hardware vendors, create an open forum that capitalizes on the use of **programmable networking hardware** including [SmartNICs](https://blogs.nvidia.com/blog/2021/10/29/what-is-a-smartnic/), SmartToRs, SmartAppliances.
 - Optimize [Stateful L4](#stateful-l4) performance and connection scale by 10x or even 100x when compared to implementations that make extensive use of software.
 As host networking in the cloud is performed at L4 the resulting performance improvements should be truly significant.

+### Decap ###
+Data De-encapsulation is the reverse process of data [encapsulation](#encap).
+The encapsulated information is removed from the received data to obtain the original data.
+This process takes place at the receiver’s end.
+The data is de-encapsulated at the same layer at the receiver’s end to the encapsulated layer at the sender’s end.
+The added header and trailer information are removed from the data in this process.
+For more information, see [What is Data Encapsulation and de-encapsulation in networking?](https://afteracademy.com/blog/what-is-data-encapsulation-and-de-encapsulation-in-networking).

+## E ##

+### Encap ###
+Data Encapsulation is the process in which some extra information is added to the data item to add some features to it.
+The OSI or the TCP/IP model for data transmission in a netowr which takes place through various layers in these models.
+Data encapsulation adds the protocol information to the data so that data transmission can take place properly through the layers.

+The data is encapsulated on the sender’s side, starting from the application layer to the physical layer.
+Each layer takes the encapsulated data from the previous layer and adds some more information to encapsulate it and some more functionalities with the data.
+These functionalities may include proper data sequencing, error detection and control, flow control, congestion control, routing information, etc. For more information, see [What is Data Encapsulation and de-encapsulation in networking?](https://afteracademy.com/blog/what-is-data-encapsulation-and-de-encapsulation-in-networking).

+## F ##

+### FPGA ###

+A **[Field Programmable Gate Array](https://en.wikipedia.org/wiki/Field-programmable_gate_array)** (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing, hence the term field-programmable.
+The FPGA configuration is generally specified using a hardware description language (HDL), similar to that used for an application-specific integrated circuit (ASIC).

 ## L ##